MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # Introduction

-You can download icrosoft Flight Simulator 2020 aircraft as "Plane Add-Ons" and customise the characteristics and behaviour.
+You can download Microsoft Flight Simulator 2020 aircraft as "Plane Add-Ons" and customise the characteristics and behaviour.

 # How do I set this up?